 PUPPP, like most pregnancy and postpartum rashes, is normally treated with topical steroid creams and oral antihistamines.
 These treatments can help improve symptoms and shorten the overall recovery time.
 Short courses of oral steroids may be prescribed for severe cases.

 Other ways to help you relieve the intense itching:

 - Take cool baths with oatmeal or baking soda.

 - Choosing loose cotton clothing.

-Avoid using any creams or bath additives that include retinol, salicylic acid, tropic acid, or vitamin A as these may further irritate your rash.
+Avoid using creams or bath additives that include retinol, salicylic acid, tropic acid, or vitamin A as these may further irritate your rash.
 It’s also recommended to avoid lotions and bath additives with perfumes or dyes.